 To uninstall ANDI simply delete the favorite/bookmark that was created in installation.

 ANDI is an open source project created by the Accessible Solutions Branch of the Social Security Administration.
 The source code is available for contribution on github.

-If your agency or development team wishes to host a clone or fork of ANDI's code, refer to the following sections.
+If your organization wishes to host a local instance of ANDI, refer to this guide: